hashicorp/design-system/packages/ember-flight-icons/README.md

 ### Optional usage

-Icons are set to a `viewBox` square size of 16 by default.
+Icons are set to a `viewBox` square size of 24 by default.
 Right, now, we support a `viewBox` square size of 16 or 24.
-Pass in `size` to use the larger 24.
+Pass in `size` to use the smaller 16 size.

 ```hbs
 <FlightIcon @name="activity" @size="16" />